Barelang63-KRSBI-Beroda/AUTOGEN_STRATEGY_REGIONAL/README.md

 # AUTOGEN_STRATEGY_REGIONAL

-This GUI For setting strategy regional KRI
+This GUI is for setting the strategy for regional KRI.

 ![Tampilan GUI](UI_PICT/image.png)